All About Roaring Fork Smoky Mountains & the Roaring Fork Motor Nature Trail

 The Alfred Reagan PlaceAlfred Reagan Place at Roaring Fork Smoky Mountains

 Sitting below Ephraim’s place, Alfred Reagan owned a small area of land.
-He was a descendant of the first settlers and he was known for operating the blacksmith shop, general store and grist mill.
+He was a descendant of the first settlers and was known for operating the blacksmith shop, general store, and grist mill.
 He also donated land and helped build the Roaring Fork Church where he became a part-time preacher.

 His farm had many buildings, but today you will only find his cabin and mill.
-Many people recognize the Reagan cabin because of the paneling and paint – unlike the others in the Great Smoky Mountains National Park.

 Roaring Fork Motor Nature Trail roadAbout Roaring Fork Smoky Mountains – Motor Nature Trail